Robust Robustness: Obtaining robust payoff guarantees

 \end{prop}

+To prove \cref{res:maxmin_variational_equivalence}, we follow the proof of Lagrangian duality.
+We consider the problem of minimizing the function $\pi \mapsto \ang{ u \circ \hat{f}, \pi}$ subject to the constraint $D(\pi, \Pi) \leq r$.
+We take $\l$ to be the Lagrange multiplier on this constraint.
+Then we prove \eqref{eq:variational} using the maxmin optimality of $\hat{f}$ with respect to the ambiguity set $N_D(\Pi, r)$.\footnote{\citet[Section 5.2]{HansenEtal2006} prove a result similar to \cref{res:maxmin_variational_equivalence} in the case that $\Pi$ is a singleton and $D$ is relative entropy.} Note that the parameter $\l$ in \eqref{eq:variational} depends on the designer's feasible set $\FF$. \cref{res:maxmin_variational_equivalence} does not imply that the maxmin preferences (with respect to the metric neighborhood ambiguity set) coincide with the variational preferences induced by the representation in \eqref{eq:variational}.

-The proof of \cref{res:maxmin_variational_equivalence} uses Lagrangian duality.\footnote{\citet[Section 5.2]{HansenEtal2006} prove a similar result when $\Pi$ is a singleton and $D$ is the Kullback--Leibler divergence.} The objective in \eqref{eq:variational} is a special case of the variational representation axiomatized by \cite{MaccheroniMarinacciRustichini2006}, with the ambiguity index $c(\pi) = \l D( \pi, \Pi)$.\footnote{Similar to the maxmin case, this objective can be expressed as a minimum over all finitely additive priors; see \cref{sec:finitely_additive}.} To interpret this objective, observe that for any social choice function $f$, the value $V(f) = \inf_{\pi \in \D( \Th)} [ \ang{u \circ f, \pi} + \l D(\pi, \Pi)]$ is the largest number $\nu$ such that
+If $u$ is state-independent, then the objective $V(f) = \inf_{\pi \in \D( \Th)} [ \ang{u \circ f, \pi} + \l D(\pi, \Pi)]$ from \eqref{eq:variational} is an example of the variational representation axiomatized by \citet{MaccheroniMarinacciRustichini2006}.\footnote{Similar to the maxmin case, this objective can be expressed as a minimum over all finitely additive priors; see \cref{sec:finitely_additive}.} For any social choice function $f$, the value $V(f)$ is the largest number $v$ such that

-For any prior inside $\Pi$, the expected payoff from $f$ is guaranteed to be at least $V(f)$.
-Outside $\Pi$, the expected payoff from $f$ cannot decay below $V(f)$ at a rate faster than $\l$ in the $D$-distance from $\Pi$.
+For any prior $\pi$ in $\Pi$, we have $D(\pi, \Pi) = 0$, so the expected payoff from $f$ is guaranteed to be at least $V(f)$.
+At priors $\pi$ outside $\Pi$, the expected payoff from $f$ can drop below $V(f)$, but this deficit is controlled by the $D$-distance of $\pi$ from $\Pi$.